-In partnership with
+In partnership with At The Well

-the moon phases and menstrual chart.
+the moon phases and menstrual chart

 The lunar cycle clearly affects the planet.
 Just think of the tides!
 The tides are literally a result of the gravitational pull between the sun and moon (1), and serve as a constant reminder that our planet is controlled by forces over which we are powerless.
 Since the lunar cycle affects our planet so much, it makes sense that it would also influence the beings that live there.
 And, in fact, it does!
 Researchers have found that corals off the coast of Australia spawn with the lunar cycle (2) – usually in the days after the full moon (3) (horny plants!) and oysters close more during the full moon (4) (though it’s still a mystery why!).
 Oh, the witchy hold of the moon on the natural planet!